 Though ginger is called a root, it is actually a rhizome and is related to turmeric, cardamom, and galangal (commonly used in Tom Kha Soup).
 A rhizome is a defined as an underground plant stem which is able to produce root and shoot systems of a new plant.
 It contains very potent anti-inflammatory compounds that are great for treating arthritis pain.

 Ginger’s most common medicinal uses are to stimulate gastric juices, help treat stomach issues, and provide warming and soothing effects for colds and coughs.
-It is safe to use for morning sickness and is known to help prevent stroke and heart disease, boost the immune system, fight bacterial and fungal infections, improve diabetes, reduce menstrual pain, and lower cholesterol.
+It is safe to use for morning sickness and is known to help fight bacterial and fungal infections, improve diabetes, reduce menstrual pain, and lower cholesterol.

-Slice some up and make a tea with lemon for a digestive boost.
 Use ginger powder for an extra kick in your favorite spice mix.
 Blend it up with herbs, garlic, oil, and vinegar for a quick salad dressing.
 Slice ginger in thin coins and steep in hot water with a squeeze of local lemons from our Orchard Basket, or add a teaspoon to Asian stir fries and sauces.